scu-zwh/TGBFN/README.md

 ## 💬 Contact

-For questions or collaborations, feel free to open an issue or contact [yourname@yourdomain.edu](mailto:yourname@yourdomain.edu).
+For questions or collaborations, feel free to open an issue or contact [zhengwenhao@stu.scu.edu.cn](mailto:zhengwenhao@stu.scu.edu.cn).